agriffis/arongriffis.com/site/_posts/2019-11-29-github-events.md

 ---

 GitHub doesn't seem to have a page that shows my comprehensive personal timeline.
-I especially notice this when I comment on a commit--it's hard to find my way back to it later on, and easy to lose track of conversations, especially when the committer hasn't responded yet.
+I notice this when I comment on a commit--it's hard to find my way back to it later on, and easy to lose track of conversations, especially when the committer hasn't responded yet.

 The information is available from the [user events API](https://developer.github.com/v3/activity/events/), though.
 This API is